 |Wellness Simple Natural Wet Limited Ingredient Dog Food Turkey & Potat||

 The 9 Best Dog Foods for Allergies

 1. The Farmer’s Dog Fresh Dog Food Subscription – Best Overall

 When it comes to dogs with allergies, you can’t get better food from anywhere other than The Farmer’s Dog.
 This pet food company uses decades of pet nutrition research to produce veterinarian-formulated recipes that are safe for many dogs to eat.

 The Farmer’s Dog meals are prepared in USDA-certified kitchens and are cooked at low temperatures that meet USDA facility standards.
 This type of cooking process ensures that the ingredients retain as many nutrients as possible.

 What The Farmer’s Dog does well is cater to a dog’s unique nutritional needs.
 You can order their dog food recipes by completing an online questionnaire on their website.

 This questionnaire tends to be more thorough than competing sites and requests dog owners to list any dietary restrictions and health concerns that their dogs have, including food allergies, environmental allergies, grain sensitivities, and gluten sensitivities.
 After gathering this information, The Farmer’s Dog curates a list of appropriate recipes that you can select.

 The only inconvenience is that you have to be very on top of receiving shipments of new dog food because the food is perishable and must stay frozen until they’re ready to be opened.
 So, you’ll have to plan to be home on the delivery date to receive the food.

-Other than that, The Farmer’s Dog is a premium dog food that’s extra mindful of specific diets, making it the 1st best overall dog food for allergies.
+Other than that, The Farmer’s Dog is a premium dog food that’s extra mindful of specific diets, making it the 1st overall best dog food for allergies.